DommithiDeekshitha/Slash-Mark/Gender & Age Detection/README.md

 <p>To build a gender and age detector that can approximately guess the gender and age of the person (face) in a picture or through webcam.</p>

 <h2>About the Project :</h2>
-<p>In this Python Project, I had used Deep Learning to accurately identify the gender and age of a person from a single image of a face.
-The predicted gender may be one of ‘Male’ and ‘Female’, and the predicted age may be one of the following ranges- (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100) (8 nodes in the final softmax layer).
-It is very difficult to accurately guess an exact age from a single image because of factors like makeup, lighting, obstructions, and facial expressions.
-And so, I made this a classification problem instead of making it one of regression.</p>
+<p>In this Python project, Deep Learning was utilized to precisely discern the gender and approximate age of individuals from single facial images.
+The gender prediction yields either 'Male' or 'Female', while the age prediction falls within predefined ranges: (0 – 2), (4 – 6), (8 – 12), (15 – 20), (25 – 32), (38 – 43), (48 – 53), (60 – 100) (8 nodes in the final softmax layer).
+Given challenges such as makeup, lighting variations, obstructions, and facial expressions, pinpointing an exact age from a single image is exceptionally arduous.
+Hence, the problem was formulated as a classification task rather than regression.</p>

 <h2>Dataset :</h2>
-<p>For this python project, I had used the Adience dataset; the dataset is available in the public domain and you can find it <a href="https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification">here</a>.
-This dataset serves as a benchmark for face photos and is inclusive of various real-world imaging conditions like noise, lighting, pose, and appearance.
-The images have been collected from Flickr albums and distributed under the Creative Commons (CC) license.
-It has a total of 26,580 photos of 2,284 subjects in eight age ranges (as mentioned above) and is about 1GB in size.
-The models I used had been trained on this dataset.</p>
+  <p>For this Python project, I utilized the Adience dataset, which is publicly available and accessible via <a href="https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification">this link</a>.
+This dataset serves as a benchmark for face photos, encompassing various real-world imaging conditions such as noise, lighting, pose, and appearance.
+The images are sourced from Flickr albums and are distributed under the Creative Commons (CC) license.
+The dataset comprises 26,580 photos of 2,284 subjects across eight age ranges (as previously mentioned) and occupies approximately 1GB of storage space.
+The models employed in this project were trained using this dataset.</p>

 <h2>Additional Python Libraries Required :</h2>
 <ul>